 The population of Midland County after the 2010 Census was said to be 111,147.
 In 2014, the estimated population has increased to 124,894.
 The projected population for the year 2019 is 140,523.

-Texas AgriLife Extension plays a vital role in Midland County by providing educational opportunities and researched based information to address community issues and needs.
-Educational programs promote economic development, agricultural profitability, family health and well-being, youth development, leadership development and environmental stewardship.
+Texas A&M AgriLife Extension plays a vital role in Midland County by providing educational opportunities and researched-based information to address community issues and needs.
+Educational programs promote economic development, agricultural profitability, family health and well-being, youth development, leadership development, and environmental stewardship.
 Through these programming efforts, Extension helps improve the lives of the people in Midland County.